bridgetownrb/bridgetown/bridgetown-website/src/_docs/front-matter.md

 category: front-matter
 ---

 Front matter is a snippet of [YAML](https://yaml.org/) or Ruby data which sits at the top of a file between special line delimiters.
 You can think of front matter as a datastore consisting of one or more key-value pairs (aka a `Hash` in Ruby).
-You use front matter to add metadata, like a title or a description, to files such as pages and documents as well as site layouts.
+You use front matter to add metadata, like a title or a description, to resources as well as site layouts.
 Front matter can be used in various ways to set configuration options on a per-file basis, and if you need more dynamic handling of variable data, you can write Ruby code for processing as front matter.

 {%@ Note do %}
   #### Don't repeat yourself